 Violent Crimes: When an individual is subjected to or threatened with violence, it is considered a violent crime.

 Lauren Taylor Law is the go-to choice for clients who value honesty, hard work, and transparent communication.
 Our mission is not to judge individuals who have been accused of crimes.
 Rather, we aim to secure the best possible defense for our clients while upholding their rights and freedom.
 If you or someone you care about is facing criminal charges in South Carolina, don't leave your fate to chance.
-Take the necessary precautions to protect yourself before it's too late - contact a Lauren Taylor Law criminal defense attorney Near Me Pickens, SC today.
+Take the necessary precautions to protect yourself before it's too late - contact a Lauren Taylor Law criminal defense attorney in Pickens, SC today.

 843-790-9009